Jordan Pruitt: 2006–2010: No Ordinary Girl and Permission to Fly

+2011–2012: Label change and unreleased material

+In February 2011, Pruitt departed Hollywood Records and signed to Jonas Records.
+She released a demo version of a new song, "Shy Boy", on March 1, 2011, via Facebook and YouTube for promotional purposes.
+On July 5, 2011, Pruitt posted a preview of another new song, "Something's Gotta Give", on her YouTube account.
+No third studio album was released.

-On September 2, 2012, Pruitt announced on her official website, and at the beginning of a video of her performing "My Love Is Like a Star" by Demi Lovato, that she would be offering seven unreleased songs, one song a day for a week, accompanied with a music video.
-On October 12, 2012, Pruitt made a YouTube video titled "R.I.P Amanda Todd", after finding out that Amanda Todd's last YouTube video was of her singing Pruitt's song "Outside Looking In" before she had committed suicide.
-Pruitt went on to say she hoped people would fight to stop bullying and cyber-bullying and that her thoughts and prayers were with Todd's family.
+On September 2, 2012, Pruitt announced on her official website that she would release seven previously unreleased songs over the course of a week, each accompanied by a music video.
+On October 12, 2012, following the suicide of Amanda Todd, Pruitt posted a YouTube video titled "R.I.P Amanda Todd", noting that Todd's last YouTube video had featured her singing Pruitt's song "Outside Looking In".
+In the video, Pruitt spoke against bullying and cyberbullying.

 2012–2017: The Voice and retirement

-On August 3, 2012, Pruitt announced on her official Facebook page that she auditioned for the third season of the American singing television competition The Voice.
-Her blind audition aired on NBC on September 24, 2012.
-She sang "The One That Got Away" by Katy Perry.
-Christina Aguilera was the only one of the four coaches to turn around, and Pruitt became part of Team Christina by default.
-Pruitt's battle competition against Adriana Louise was aired on October 23, 2012, in which the two singers took part in singing "Hot n Cold" by Perry.
-Aguilera ruled Louise the winner, eliminating Pruitt from the competition.
-Following Pruitt's elimination from The Voice, she tweeted to fans to say that she was taking on the country genre.
+Pruitt auditioned for the third season of The Voice, with her blind audition airing on NBC on September 24, 2012.
+She performed "The One That Got Away" by Katy Perry, and Christina Aguilera was the only coach to turn her chair, placing Pruitt on Team Christina.
+In the battle round, which aired on October 23, 2012, Pruitt and Adriana Louise performed "Hot n Cold" by Perry; Aguilera selected Louise as the winner, eliminating Pruitt from the competition.

-On December 1, 2017, Pruitt announced that she was retiring from music.
-Since 2017, she has been a co-owner of The Aero Bar alongside her husband, Brian Fuente.
+On December 1, 2017, Pruitt announced her retirement from music.